AkrosAG/Akros-Marketplace/README.md

 Alternatively you can run both the `am-ui` and `marketplace-service` without the docker-compose.
 This is probably preferred for development.

 - You can run the backend in IntelliJ with the provided `Backend`-run-config in the `./.run` directory.
-- Run `npm run start_ssl` in `./am-ui` to start the frontend, including all the webcomponents
+- Run `pnpm start_ssl` in `./am-ui` to start the frontend, including all the webcomponents

 ## Folder Organisation